-Visit the Business Division in the Green Area of the Main Campus or call us at (973) 877-3222, (973) 877-4423 or (973) 877-3091.
+Visit the Business Division in the Green Area of the Main Campus or call (973) 877-3222.

 - Demonstrate knowledge of fundamental business concepts and principles; - Demonstrate knowledge of the skills required for various positions in the hospitality management industry; - Apply the basic principles of front office, housekeeping, merchandising, and food and beverage management; and - Communicate effectively with accurate 'business' and 'hospitality industry' terminology in written and/or oral form, with demonstrated proficiency in the use of technology.